-Temporary suspensions permit our employees to make maximum use of snow removal equipment to clear drifting snow and ice from our tracks, switches and train yards.
+Temporary suspensions permit our employees to make maximum use of snow removal equipment to clear drifting snow and ice from our platforms, tracks, switches and train yards.
 They also allow us to remove any fallen trees and power lines blocking tracks.
 Also, employees can check signals, switches and power systems, which have to be operational before patrol trains can operate to ensure that the right-of-way is safe before resuming service.

 In developing a reduced schedule, we take a number of factors into account, including the number of cars available for service, ridership patterns, the storm's path and our ability to operate the new schedule reliably.